simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-06-12
+<br />**Date image released:**  2024-06-13
-<br />**This image is owned by:**
-Daniel Koszela

-<br />**Title of the image:**  Aurora over Karkonosze Mountains
+<br />**Title of the image:**  Messier 66 Close Up
-<br />**Description for the image:**  It was the first time ever.
-At least, the first time this photographer had ever seen aurora from his home mountains.
-And what a spectacular aurora it was.
-The Karkonosze Mountains in Poland are usually too far south to see any auroras.
-But on the amazing night of May 10 - 11, purple and green colors lit up much of the night sky, a surprising spectacle that  also appeared over many mid-latitude locations around the Earth.
-The featured image is a composite of six vertical exposures taken during the auroral peak.
-The futuristic buildings on the right are part of a meteorological observatory located on the highest peak of the Karkonosze Mountains.
-The purple color is primarily due to Sun-triggered, high-energy electrons impacting nitrogen molecules in Earth's atmosphere.
-Our Sun is reaching its maximum surface activity over the next two years, and although many more auroras are predicted, most will occur over regions closer to the Earth's poles.
+<br />**Description for the image:**  Big, beautiful spiral galaxy Messier 66 lies a mere 35 million light-years away.
+The gorgeous island universe is about 100 thousand light-years across, similar in size to the Milky Way.
+This Hubble Space Telescope close-up view spans a region about 30,000 light-years wide around the galactic core.
+It shows the galaxy's disk dramatically inclined to our line-of-sight.
+Surrounding its bright core, the likely home of a supermassive black hole, obscuring dust lanes and young, blue star clusters sweep along spiral arms dotted with the tell-tale glow of pinkish star forming regions.
+Messier 66, also known as NGC 3627, is the brightest of the three galaxies in the gravitationally interacting Leo Triplet.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/AuroraKarkonosze_Koszela_1409.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/heic1006a_M66.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).